Pasek and Paul: Dear Evan Hansen (2015)

 Pasek and Paul wrote the music and lyrics to their musical Dear Evan Hansen.
 The musical, inspired by the death of a fellow student while Pasek was in high school, features book by Steven Levenson.
-Directed by Michael Greif and starring Ben Platt, it premiered at the Arena Stage in Washington, D.C. on July 30, 2015.
+Directed by Michael Greif and starring Ben Platt in the title role, it premiered at the Arena Stage in Washington, D.C. on July 30, 2015.
 It made its Off-Broadway debut in March 2016 at the Second Stage Theatre, and on Broadway on November 14, 2016, opening three weeks later at the Music Box Theatre.
 At the 71st Tony Awards, it was nominated for nine awards including Best Musical, Best Score, Best Book of a Musical, and Best Actor in a Musical for Platt.
 It won six awards including Best Musical and Best Original Score for the duo.
 At the 2018 Grammy Awards, Dear Evan Hansen won Best Musical Theater Album.
 The musical received the Edgerton Foundation New Play Award and a 2016 Obie Award for Musical Theatre.
 The show broke box office records at the Music Box Theatre and became the longest-running production to play the venue in Broadway’s history.

 The musical made its West End debut at the Noël Coward Theatre in London on November 19, 2019, following previews in October of the same year.
 The show was nominated for seven Laurence Olivier Awards at the 2020 ceremony and won three: Best New Musical, Best Actor in a Musical for star Sam Tutty and Best Original Score or New Orchestrations for Pasek and Paul.